hothanhtuan1209/mini_supermarket_project/README.md

  - Go to Web browser and search localhost:8000/admin

 8. Login superuser account
- - Login with account superuser
+ - Login with account superuser (login with email and password)

 ## How to fix csrf token error in Postman (403 forbidden)
  - In Headers of request, enter key = 'X-CSRFToken' and value '{{csrftoken}}'